Metrist-Software/product-docs/vitepress/docs/monitors/metrist_cognito.md

     "name": "cognito",
     "run_type": "dll"
   },
-  "steps": [
+  "steps": [{
-    {
     "check_logical_name": "CreateUser",
-      "description": "This step attemps to create a user account (randomly named) using Cognito Identity Provider Client."
+    "description": "This step attempts to create a user account (randomly named) using Cognito Identity Provider Client."
-    },
-    {
+  }, {
     "check_logical_name": "DeleteUser",
-      "description": "This step attemps to delete the user account created in a previous step."
+    "description": "This step attempts to delete the user account created in a previous step."
-    }
-  ]
+  }]
 }
 ```